Balloon Mapping Kit

 To learn more about balloon mapping and get involved in the community, check out the open source documentation on the Public Lab website.

-- Protective leather-palm cotton gloves for handling the line.
+- protective canvas gloves for handling the line.
 Thin line can cause burns to unprotected hands.

-- twenty rubber bands. for making a camera cradle
+- ten rubber bands. for making a camera cradle

-- ten zip ties. for closing the balloon
+- reusable ties. for closing the balloon (2 hook/loop or 10 plastic)

 - one 1" rubber ring. for attaching the balloon to the line